 In the future, will we be saying the same thing about innovation departments?
-Professors Andrew Corbett, Gina Colarelli O’Connor, and Lois Peters think so.
+Professors Gina O’Connor, Andrew Corbett, and Lois Peters think so.
 In their 2018 book Beyond the Champion: Institutionalizing Innovation Through People, they argue that innovation lies at the heart of competitiveness.
 It needs to be treated as a distinct function, and deserves its own approach to talent management.
 For companies looking to grow and succeed, getting better at innovation is a constant, nagging, and critically important challenge.

 Beyond the Champion is the culmination of a four-year study and two decades of related research.
-Corbett, O’Connor, and Peters conducted more than 600 interviews with innovators at leading companies, including Corning, DuPont, GE, Rubbermaid, PepsiCo, and others.
+O’Connor, Corbett, and Peters conducted more than 600 interviews with innovators at leading companies, including Corning, DuPont, GE, Rubbermaid, PepsiCo, and others.
+Their work has influenced the ISO 9000’s guidance on innovation, and is taught on numerous campuses worldwide.
 As a result of their research, the authors are more convinced than ever that healthy organizations cannot rely on lone-wolf intrapreneurs alone for innovation—it must be a team sport.